 Over the last 25 years, Elliance has developed .edu websites using proprietary, open-source and commercial grade content management systems (CMS).
-As a technology agnostic agency, we try and support the prior investments of our clients.
+As one of the few technology agnostic agencies, we try and support the prior investments of our clients.
 Occasionally, we are asked to make a recommendation on whether to build the higher education website in Drupal or WordPress, especially if the client can’t afford to invest in a commercial grade CMS.
 Here is our take on this important question.

 The Origin Story Matters